mcgrof/kvm-boot/README.md

 Suppose your laptop has a connection to the internet but also uses a tun interface for VPN, so your VPN interface is tun0.
-If you wanted to share that you can also do so with the guests, just re-run setup-kvm-switch but now with the KVM_BOOT_NETDEV=tun0 assuming your VPN interface is tun0.
+If you wanted to share that you can also do so with the guests, set the environment variable KVM_BOOT_NETDEV_VPN with the VPN interface.
+You can therefore share both your internet and VPN setup the guest.
+For example, say you have a wifi setup and are also connected to a VPN you can share both as follows:

+	# export KVM_BOOT_NETDEV=wlp2s0
-	# export KVM_BOOT_NETDEV=tun0
+	# export KVM_BOOT_NETDEV_VPN=tun0
 	./setup-kvm-switch
 	Setting up switch on tap0
+	Setting up switch on wlp2s0
 	net.ipv4.ip_forward = 1

-Your guests should magically now also be able to share the VPN network with you.
+Your guests should magically now also be able to share the VPN and your local network with your guest.
-If you need to switch back witha access to the internet, you will have to re-run with the interface you use to connect to the internet.
-Perhaps later we can enable both at the same time, but for now this hack works.

-### Switching between localnet and vpn

-Often times you may have a guest which needs VPN access during most operations but every now and then it needs access to the regular internet.
-If using VPN as described above your guest may end up only with access the VPN and not to the regular internet, to fix this we should be able to modify the iptables rules however this requires more work.
-For now you can switch between both by having say two scripts, and you can run them depending on what access the guest may need at times:

-	$ cat localnet.sh
-	export KVM_BOOT_NETDEV='enp0s25'; sudo -E ./setup-kvm-switch

-	$ cat vpn.sh
-	export KVM_BOOT_NETDEV='tun0' ; sudo -E ./setup-kvm-switch

 # KVM use for users